-A manmade facility which enhances fishing and other water related recreational opportunity within the Eighth Lake Campground is a Boat Launching Site.
-The site is listed in the New York State Directory of State Access and Boat Launching Areas as consisting of a hard surface launching ramp (ie. trailer-launch capable) with parking for 10 car and trailer units.
+A human-made facility which enhances fishing and other water-related recreational opportunities within the Eighth Lake Campground is a boat launching site.
+The site is listed in the New York State Directory of State Access and Boat Launching Areas as consisting of a hard-surface launching ramp (i.e., trailer-launch capable) with parking for 10 car and trailer units.
 Exhibit 11 of Volume I of the Final Generic Unit Management Plan and Environmental Impact Statement for Campgrounds and Day Use Areas shows the facility to be a "pre-existing" and "improved" ramp which provides for the launching of trailered boats.

-As Eighth Lake is less than 1000-acres (it is 314-acres), the status of this facility must be reviewed according to the criteria of the Adirondack Park State Land Master Plan (APSLMP), to determine if its eventual conversion to a Fishing/Waterway Access site is appropriate.
+As Eighth Lake is less than 1000 acres (it is 314 acres), the status of this facility must be reviewed according to the criteria of the Adirondack Park State Land Master Plan (APSLMP) to determine whether its eventual conversion to a fishing/waterway access site is appropriate.

 The existing Eighth Lake boat launching facility consists of a single-lane concrete launching ramp laid over the natural sand and gravel lake bottom.
 A single wooden floating dock is installed along the ramp edge.
 A small compacted gravel approach apron adjoins the head of the launch ramp.
-A nearby, compacted gravel surface parking area accommodates six vehicles and is limited further if trailers are present.
+A nearby compacted gravel-surface parking area accommodates six vehicles and is limited further if trailers are present.
 Upon inspection by a team of Department boating facility experts on June 12, 1986, the facility was judged to be inadequate and the following recommendations were made (Gann, 1987):

-"(Needs):Install single-wide concrete 'push-in' slab boat launching ramp, optimally pitched at 13 1/3%, or consider dual-pitch ramp if water level fluctuations are minor.
+"(Needs): Install single-wide concrete 'push-in' slab boat launching ramp, optimally pitched at 13 1/3%, or consider dual-pitch ramp if water level fluctuations are minor.
 Provide enlarged, macadam surfaced turnaround apron.
-Expand parking area." and,
+Expand parking area."

+and